Why study the Italian language in India?

 - Venetian – Offspring of Latin and Greek, It is spoken by over 4 million in and around Venice.

-- Tuscan/Florentine – There are lots of Tuscan dialects spoken is a different part of the Tuscany region.
+- Tuscan/Florentine – There are many Tuscan dialects spoken is different parts of the Tuscany region.
 Due to exemplary work by Dante, Petrarca, and Boccaccio.

-Over time, thanks to aggressive and compulsory national primary education, TV and radio shows and, with immigration and relocation from the various part of the country mainly south to the industrial north – It became gradually accepted as the national language in the 1950s.
+Over time, thanks to aggressive and compulsory governmental primary education, TV, and radio shows and immigration and relocation from the various parts of the country, mainly south to the industrial north, it became gradually accepted as the national language in the 1950s.

 Italian Speaking Population in the world

 Italian is spoken by over 85 million worldwide.

 It is an official language in Italy, Switzerland, San Marino, Vatican City, Slovene Istria in Slovenia, and Istria County in Croatia.

 It is also one of the 24 official languages of the European Union.

 There are Italian-speaking minority communities worldwide, including Malta, Libya, Somalia, the US, UK, Argentina, Romania, France, Brazil, Venezuela, Albania, and Australia.

 It is one of the most widely spoken non-official languages in Europe.